 Cut Back on Alcohol

-From date nights and happy hours to evenings winding down with a glass or two of wine—alcohol always manages to creep it’s way into our daily activities and consequently onto our waistlines.
+From date nights and happy hours to evenings winding down with a glass or two of wine—alcohol always manages to creep its way into our daily activities and consequently onto our waistlines.
 “This is also a time where I see a lot of 30-year-olds get stressed.
 They’re at work all day and drink alcohol at night to cope—and we’re not just seeing just one glass.
 A lot of women are drinking 3-4 glasses at night and a lot of men are drinking 4-6 beers at night, which can be one of the biggest calorie pushers in the diet.
 If you don’t drink, don’t start.
 If you do, I would try to cut consumption in half first and then once you’ve mastered that try to wean off a little more or just drink on the weekends,” says White.
 Not loving this advice?
-Then at least check out these 20 Eat This, Not That!
-Tips for Drinkers.
+Then at least check out these tips for healthy alcoholic drinks.

 Drink More Water

 Less alcohol and more water is one of the simplest ways to supercharge your weight loss results at any age and can be especially helpful as you get older.
 According to a study published in the journal Obesity, drinking 16 ounces of water before meals can lead to greater weight loss.
 The rationale behind this is that the water fills you up and helps increase feelings of fullness, causing you to eat less and curb cravings.

 Embrace Fitness Tech